Mathgo12/Chinook-Growth-Project/simulate_nonlinear_data/README.md

 ## Explanation of hyper-paramters for simulated data sets.

-Each of the data sets used for the simulation tests was generated to have distinct sets of characteristics. these characteristics are described by a set of "hyper paramters" the value of these paramters
+Each of the data sets used for the simulation tests was generated to have distinct sets of characteristics. these characteristics are described by a set of "hyper paramters" the value of these paramters are saved in the hyper_params.csv files along side the data sets.
+These hyper paramters allow us to test how differnt factors effect the performance of the models we are testing change under differnt conditons.
+There are 9 differnt hyper paramters used to define the characteristics of the data sets $n$,	m,	total_effect,	nonlinear,	interactions,	rho_X,	int_X,	rho_U and int_U.

+### n
+the hyper paramter n